Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 54: The object is being carried around, transferred from one place to another, probably because of your kids playing with it.

-56: Retrace your steps to where you went before you realized you had lost it.
+56: Retrace your steps to where you went before realizing you lost it.

 57: Look inside the pockets of sports gear.